ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 1. Selenium webdriver loads App Academy Open on the Chrome browser in the default light theme.
 However, I was using the dark theme on App Academy Open, and unfortunately, some of the class names were different between the light and dark theme.
 This caused bugs when I tried to scrape specific elements.
-2. App Academy Open caches the last page you clicked on for that specific week.
-This was causing issues with the scraping because my code had Selenium try to click certain elements, but they weren't always visible.
-This bug was hard to fix because it wasn't consistent.
-The solution was to tell Selenium to always first click on the first day of the week that showed up in App Academy
-Open (like Monday) to avoid the cache issue.
-3. I was not properly using environment variables.
+2. I was not properly using environment variables.
 I learned that the specific run configuration needs to have the path to that exact Python module, and that I need to run that run configuration and NOT the Python module itself.
-4. The Gmail API quickstart guide and tutorials from Youtube and ChatGPT were missing a key component, which stopped me from getting my authentication tokens.
+3. The Gmail API quickstart guide and tutorials from Youtube and ChatGPT were missing a key component, which stopped me from getting my authentication tokens.
 The solution was adding my Gmail account under the "test users" field.
-5. There's a strange bug where if you are selecting a certain range of cells in the Google Sheets while the program is adding data to it, Python will sometimes throw an error.
+4. There's a strange bug where if you are selecting a certain range of cells in the Google Sheets while the program is adding data to it, Python will sometimes throw an error.
 It's pretty hard to replicate, and I'm not 100% sure the highlighted cell(s) is causing the problem, but if you move where the current selected cell is and delete all the data before running the Python program again, there's a good chance it will work!